LukasGossmann/pfaff-quilt-expression/README.md

 ## Disclaimer
 All the information in this repository should only be used on your own risk.
 If you damage or brick your sewing machine in any way i am **not** responsible.
-The information below have been extracted from the scripts i was able to find in the UBIFS and most of the steps on how to get into the machine have not yet been verified because I'm waiting for the network adapter to arrive.
+The information below have been extracted from the scripts i was able to find in the UBIFS of the firmware update image.
+Opening or modifiying the hardware of the sewing machine is not needed.

 ## Where to get the firmware